cashubtc/nuts/xx.md

 ---

-This NUT describes the use of STARK proofs of Cairo program execution which defines a spending condition based on [NUT-10][10]'s well-known `Secret` format.
+This NUT describes the use of STARK proofs of Cairo program execution, which defines a spending condition based on [NUT-10][10]'s well-known `Secret` format.
 Using Cairo STARK proofs, ecash tokens can be locked to the successful execution of a specific Cairo program with a given output.
-This enables use cases such as proving computational work, verifying complex logical conditions, or coupling ecash spending to arbitrary program execution.

-`Cairo` spending conditions require a valid STARK proof of program execution as witness data.
-The STARK proof demonstrates that a specific Cairo program was executed correctly and produced the expected output.
-This differs from the cryptographic proofs used in Cashu's blind signature scheme - here we refer to zero-knowledge STARK proofs of computational integrity.
+Since Cairo is Turing-complete, this enables for user-defined arbitrary spending conditions, which can even stay private thanks to the zero-knowledge property of STARK proofs[^1].

+[^1]: This can be achieved with bootloading, see section 2.2.1 of [GPR21] for more details.

+> [!CAUTION]
-Caution: If the mint does not support this type of spending condition, proofs may be treated as a regular anyone-can-spend tokens.
+> If the mint does not support this type of spending condition, proofs may be treated as a regular anyone-can-spend tokens.
 Applications need to make sure to check whether the mint supports a specific kind of spending condition by checking the mint's [info][06] endpoint.

 ## Cairo

 [NUT-10][10] Secret `kind: Cairo`

+> [!NOTE]
+> We differentiate between three kinds of "proofs" in this section:
+>
+> 1. A `Proof` refers to an input as defined in [NUT-00][00]
+> 2. A [`CairoProof`](https://github.com/starkware-libs/stwo-cairo/blob/205c7efe266a6c0df28725fdf6754643b39a994a/stwo_cairo_prover/crates/cairo-air/src/air.rs#L43) refers to a claim of a program's execution and output, along with a valid corresponding STARK proof of computation.
+> 3. A STARK proof refers to the underlying proof generated using the [S-two prover].

-If for a `Proof`, `Proof.secret` is a `Secret` of kind `Cairo`, the proof must be unlocked by providing a witness `Proof.witness` containing a valid STARK proof of Cairo program execution.
+If for a `Proof`, `Proof.secret` is a `Secret` of kind `Cairo`, the hash of the program's bytecode is in `Proof.secret.data`.
+The proof must be unlocked by providing a witness `Proof.witness` containing a valid `CairoProof`.

-When spending a locked token, the mint requires a valid STARK proof of computation in `Proof.witness.cairo_proof` that demonstrates the correct execution of the program whose bytecode hash is specified in `Secret.data` and produces an output matching one of the values in `Secret.tags.program_output`.
+The mint will check that hash of `CairoProof.claim.public_data.public_memory.program` matches with `Proof.secret.data`, and verify the correctness of the STARK proof.

+Additionally, it will also check that the hash of `CairoProof.claim.public_data.public_memory.output` matches one of the values in `Proof.secret.tags.program_output`, if the tag is present.

 To give a concrete example of the basic case, to mint a locked token we first create a Cairo `Secret` that reads: